LincaMarius/ISAP-1_Logisim_Simulation/README.md

 https://github.com/LincaMarius/ISAP-Computer \
 https://github.com/LincaMarius/ISAP-1_Computer_Instruction_Set

-where we optimized the SAP-1 calculator at the block diagram level and at the instruction level.
+where we optimized the SAP-1 calculator at the block diagram level and at the Instruction Set level.

 The final structure of the ISAP-1 computer is: